 But it’s not just the water and lava that draw record numbers of visitors every year.
 People are also keen to enjoy the rich atmosphere of serenity and calm that has become synonymous with the Blue Lagoon geothermal spa.
 You’ll find no water slides and pool noodles here.
 And although it’s wonderful once you’ve made it in the water, it can sometimes be stressful to get an appointment.
 This is in part due to the Blue Lagoon’s tight admissions policy: there can never be too many people at once.

 Your best bet?
 Take the stress out of the equation when you book a Blue Lagoon geothermal spa trip with Gray Line.
-No need to worry about transportation, parking, timing and you’re always assured admission.
+No need to worry about transportation, parking, or timing, and you’re always assured admission.
 Now that’s the way to start a relaxing soak at the Blue Lagoon!
-Add a floating massage, a drink at the swim-up bar and a silica mud mask and your day are starting to sound pretty nice!
+Add a floating massage, a drink at the swim-up bar, and a silica mud mask and your day is starting to sound pretty nice!

 4. Landmannalaugar Highland Area

 Even the Wildest Adventurer Among Us Likes to Soak Away the Day

 Take getting away from it all to the next level with an escape to Iceland’s wild highlands.
 The Landmannalaugar area is renowned for its colorful rhyolite mountains, sweeping landscapes, and, of course, its natural geothermal pools.
 It doesn’t get any wilder than Landmannalaugar.
 Discover your inner frontiersman and take in the untouched beauty of these landscapes with a soak in a highland thermal pool.